Channel Islands Kayaking Near Ventura, California

 All guided kayaking adventures must be booked in advance as space is limited.
 All transporting of kayaks on Island Packers boats must also be booked in advance because kayak space is limited. .

-The most convenient (and safest) option for visitors wishing to explore the crystal-clear waters of Channel Islands National Park and Marine Sanctuary by kayak is via guided tour.
+The most convenient (and safest) option for visitors wishing to explore the waters of Channel Islands National Park and Marine Sanctuary by kayak is via guided tour.
 Here’s what a guided tour with Santa Barbara Adventure Company in the waters of Santa Cruz Island would look like.

-After a short boat ride from Ventura Harbor on a comfortable Island Packers boat, paddlers arrive at Scorpion Anchorage on Santa Cruz Island, and meet their kayak guides at Channel Islands Adventure Company’s base near the boat landing.
-Channel Islands Adventure Company guides provide each paddler with a wetsuit (sized according to information provided during the reservation process), safety helmet, personal floatation device, and booties, before kayaking.
+After an hour-plus boat ride from Ventura Harbor on a comfortable Island Packersboat, paddlers arrive at Scorpion Anchorage on Santa Cruz Island and meet their kayak guides on the island.
+The guides provide each paddler with a wetsuit (sized according to information provided during the reservation process), safety helmet, personal floatation device, and booties, before kayaking.
 Guides also provide a brief demonstration of basic kayaking skills for a safe adventure.
 Belongings may be stored in on island storage lockers for safekeeping from curious island foxes and ravens.
-Paddlers can help the group begin kayaking sooner by using restrooms aboard the Island Packers boat 15 minutes before landing at Santa Cruz Island (everyone using the on island port-a-potties before the kayak tour slows the process of getting in the water).
+Helpful hints… You might want to consider using the restrooms aboard the Island Packers boat just before landing at Santa Cruz Island (everyone using the on island port-a-potties before the kayak tour slows the process of getting in the water).
 Also a good idea to wear your bathing suit under your clothes so you don’t have to look for a place to change before you put on your wetsuit.

 Once everyone is suited up, it’s time to explore the kelp forests and sea caves near Scorpion Anchorage.
-In addition to being skilled kayak paddlers, the guides are trained naturalists, and often spot wildlife, unique plant species, and rock formations to ensure paddlers get the most from their trip.
+In addition to being skilled kayak paddlers, the guides are trained naturalists, pointing out wildlife, unique plant species, and rock formations.
 They also share fun facts about the island’s geology, ecosystem, and cultural history – when they’re not guiding paddlers through the sea caves and arches.
-Entering the sea caves is optional and subject to marine conditions.
-Entering the sea caves is optional (“challenge by choice”).
-For those who choose not to enter the caves, crystal clear waters with up to 100 foot visibility and flowing kelp forests will entertain.
+Entering the sea caves is optional.
+It’s also subject to sea conditions; sometimes the guides opt not to take their charges in.
+It’s a decision based on experience.
+Sea cave kayaking is an adventure — but a safe one.

 After kayaking, those who want an even closer look at the park’s underwater world are welcome to stay in their wetsuits and add snorkeling gear.
 Snorkelers often see various species of fish, urchins, octopus, and other wildlife near Scorpion Anchorage beach.
-Others may choose to explore hiking trails in this part of the island before their return trip to Ventura.
-Cavern Point is an especially scenic 45-minute loop that provides spectacular views of sea cliffs, Anacapa Island, the mainland, many seabirds, and–occasionally–whales.
-This one-mile hike has a small ascent to the bluff and remains relatively flat once hikers reach the top.
+Or you can choose to go for a hike before the Island Packers boat departs for Ventura.
+The hike to Cavern Point is a fun, scenic, roughly 45-minute loop that showcases spectacular views of sea cliffs, Anacapa Island, the mainland, seabirds, and, yep, occasionally, whales.
+There’s a short, relatively steep ascent to the top of the bluff and then the remainder of the hike is relatively flat.